letsdiscodev/docs.letsdisco.dev/docs/disco-json-reference.md

 ### Default `disco.json` file

-It's strongly recommended to always have a `disco.json` file in your project, but if you don't, this is the default value that will be used -- i.e. one service called `web` running on port `8000`.
+We recommend that your projects always have a `disco.json` file, but if it doesn't, a default value will be used for it: one web-exposed service running on port `8000`.
+The default value of the `disco.json` file is thus:

 ```json
 {